pantheon-systems/documentation/source/_docs/guides/launch/06-launch-check.md

 For more information on this feature, see [Backups Tool](/docs/backups/).

 ## Review Status Reports
 Launch with confidence by taking advantage of Pantheon's static site analysis service for Drupal and WordPress.
+Status reports are found in the Site Dashboard within the **Status** tab.

+This automated report checks for exploited patterns in code, shows database stats, reveals PHP errors, and much more.
+You'll even find best practice recommendations to configure cache for improved performance.

 1. Access the **<span class="glyphicons glyphicons-cardio"></span> Live** environment in your Pantheon Site Dashboard.
 2. Navigate to the **<span class="glyphicons glyphicons-info-sign"></span> Status** page.